afzaal-ahmad-zeeshan/Simple-Calculator-CSharp/README.md

 This application includes the basic Calculator theme, it handles addition, subtraction etc expressions as well as finding the Square Root, Factorial of a number type expressions too.

 Future releases of this software would include the Trig functions and some other Scientific calculator features that would help users in their mathematical tasks.

+Will upload the source for the Windows Styled Metro application tomorrow on _8th Aug, 2014_.